-With regard to the host contract (the bonds), the amount of payment less the fair value of the embedded derivative at inception of the bond was recorded in the consolidated statement of financial position at inception.
-This deduction amount is accreted using the effective interest method with corresponding adjustments to interest income.
-Initially, the expected remaining accretion period for the bond discount was seven years based on the contract term of the bond.
+The Fast Read Group Strategy Manag gement Organization Financial and Operational Data Financial Section Corporate Inform Corporate Information Interview with Corporate Executive in Charge of Finance Interview with Head of Strategic Finance Management's Discussion and Analysis of Results of Operations and Financial Position l Consolidated Financial Statements Notes to Consolidated Financial Statements Independent Auditor's Report was recorded in the consolidated act (the bonds), the amount of payment les d statement of financial position at inceptio n.
+This deduction amount is accre eted using the effective interest Gain and loss on sales of securities and im The Company recorded impairment loss of year ended March 31, 2015 as the fair variable. of ¥35,261 million (\$293,426 thousa and) with regard to the equity method associate for the fiscal ts to interest income.
+Initi , the expected remaining accretion years based on the contract term of the bond.
 However, based on the approval for the acquisition at the shareholders' meeting of Sprint on June 25, 2013, the Company changed the estimate of the expected remaining term to the completion of the acquisition.
 During the fiscal year ended March 31, 2014, the Company recognized interest income of ¥16,219 million.
 There was an increase of interest income of ¥15,568 million from the reflection of this change in the expected remaining term of the bond.

 2. Of the foreign currency forward contract totaling \$22 billion which was related to the acquisition of Sprint, with regard to \$5 billion that did not meet the criteria for hedge accounting, a derivative loss of ¥13,186 million was recorded for the fiscal year ended March 31, 2014.
 Hedge accounting was applied to \$17 billion as a cash flow hedge.
-Fair value of ¥311,659 million of hedge instruments on the acquisition date was deducted from the initial amount of good/will which was recording upon the acquisition.
+Fair value of ¥311,659 million of hedge instruments on the acquisition date was deducted from the initial amount of goodwill which was recognized upon the acquisition.